Rokiis1/roadmap/test_managment/test_managment.md

 **Explanation:**

-Systematic process for maintaining consistency of a product's requirements.
-In the context of software testing, configuration management ensures that all test artifacts and related items are properly managed and controlled.
+Configuration Management (CM) is the systematic process for maintaining consistency and control over test artifacts and related items.
+It ensures that everything from test plans to test scripts is uniquely identified, controlled, and traceable.

 <details>
     <summary>Overview:</summary>

-1. **Unique Identification:** Every item involved in the testing process, such as test cases, test scripts, test data, and test environments, must have a unique identifier.
-This helps in tracking and managing these items effectively.
+1. **Unique Identification:** Every test artifact (test cases, scripts, data, environments) gets a unique identifier to support effective tracking.

-2. **Version Control:** Managing changes to test artifacts.
-It involves keeping track of different versions of each item, ensuring that changes are documented, and previous versions can be retrieved if necessary.
-This helps in maintaining the integrity of the testing process.
+2. **Version Control:** Manage and record changes to test artifacts.
+This keeps a history of revisions so that previous versions can be retrieved if needed.

-3. **Change Management:** Involves controlling and documenting changes to test artifacts.
-Any modifications to test cases, test scripts, or other items must go through a formal process to ensure that changes are reviewed, approved, and tracked.
+3. **Change Management:** Control changes via a formal process.
+Any modifications must be reviewed, approved, and documented.

-4. **Traceability:** Traceability ensures that all test artifacts are linked to their related requirements, design documents, and other relevant items.
-This helps in understanding the relationships between different items and ensures that all requirements are covered by test cases.
+4. **Traceability:** Link all test artifacts to related requirements and design documents, ensuring that every requirement is covered and relationships are clear.

-5. **History of Revisions:** Maintaining a history of revisions allows teams to track changes made to test artifacts over time.
-This includes documenting what changes were made, who made them, and why they were made.
-This historical information is valuable for audits and for understanding the evolution of the testing process.
+5. **Baseline and Revisions:** Once approved for testing, a configuration item becomes a baseline.
+Changes are tracked so you can revert to previous configurations if necessary.

 </details>